GoteoFoundation/hackdash/README.md

 * `title`: Instance title used in the html title tag and other headings.
 * `live`: Boolean (true, false) that enable/disable the live feed feature in yourdomain.com/live.
 * `mailer`: SMTP mail info to enable email notifications using nodemailer.
 Check out the [options](https://github.com/andris9/Nodemailer#setting-up-smtp)
+* `mailerFrom`: "Some name <noreply@example.com>" REQUIRED if mailer is used, this is the default from used in email comunications
 * `team`: An array of `user`.`_id` to be shown as Team on Landing Page.
 * `maxQueryLimit`: a Number for the max amount of results at the landing page searchs.
 * `googleAnalytics`: the UA-XXXXXXXX-X code from Google Analytics. if not specified wont set the script.